 UKRIO has amassed significant and unique expertise as the only dedicated research integrity organisation in the UK.
-We were established not only to address research misconduct but also to promote and support good research practice and related fields such as research ethics, research governance, integrity in research design, integrity in collaborative research and good practice in publication and authorship.
-The support we provide extends across all academic disciplines as it has done since our inception.
-While we promote common approaches to common situations, we provide specialist, subject-specific expertise whenever necessary.
+We promote and support good research practice and related fields such as research ethics, research governance, integrity in research design and collaborative research, and good practice in publication and authorship.
+We help address mistakes and allegations of fraud and misconduct.

 Advisory and support services

 - Promoting a culture of research integrity.
 Our activities in this area, aligning with the requirements of The Concordat to Support Research Integrity, include leading awareness-raising sessions, assisting with the creation or revision of systems for research governance, management and ethics, and providing advice and support on how to embed a culture of research integrity with an institution.

 - Advice on research practice for staff and research students, drawing upon the experience of our expert Advisers.
 Some institutions are seeking specific help relating to particular research projects or challenging areas of research practice, particularly in relation to multidisciplinary research and collaborations with other organisations in the UK and abroad.